FAQ

 What is the design of the Or Hatzafon mechitza?

 -Or Hatzafon's mechitza divides the shul space into two side-by-side spaces.
 The mechitza is 1.5m tall and the upper 1/3 is a sheer curtain that can be pulled to the side for Divrei Torah and other times when it is helpful to open the curtain without moving the mechitza.
 The mechitza is designed so that women can see and hear everything in the shul.
-Every time we have a Tefillah related event, we will always have a mechitza with a section available for women.
+Every time we have a Tefillah-related event, we will always have a mechitza with a section available for women.
+We believe that a mechitza is only necessary during Tefillah, not for other types of gatherings.

 In what ways can women be "leaders" in shul?

 - While our Tefillah is an orthodox tefillah, and is led by men, we encourage women to give Divrei Torah IN the shul, and to carry the Torah through the women's section during Tefillah.
+Women are welcome to say "Kaddish" in our shul, whether or not there is a man also saying it.
 Our board includes women, and women are invited to make announcements about shul related events.
 Women are invited to be speakers and guest speakers, as well.
 We always strive to find more ways to include women in the shul leadership, and we encourage you to reach out to the board to present your ideas for more inclusionary practice within the parameters of Halacha.

 Who reads the Torah?
 Who gets an Aliyah?